 As can be seen, the request is logged into the console.
 Logging into the console is done by Postman automatically but you can also do it on your own if you want to check your code.
 As discussed above console.log feature is used for this purpose.
 When we do console.log(string), the string is printed as it is on the console.
 We can also pass variable instead of string.
 This helps a lot.
 Let say we have a function which does not give correct output to us.
 If we write console.log(variable_name) in the console, we can easily see if the variable we are dealing with is having the same value as we intend or not.
 In the next section we will be using console.log which will clear any doubts.

-As stated above, a pre request script is a script that runs before the execution of request.
+As stated above, a pre-request script in Postman is a script that runs before the execution of request.
 It runs in Postman sandbox and comes very handy when we have to do something dynamically while the execution is in the process.
 These can be setting the variables or clearing them as we will see later in the tutorial.
-A script can be run on a folder, a request or a collection but if we have specified scripts in all the three, there exists an order in which the script is executed
+A pre-request script in Postman can be run on a folder, a request or a collection but if we have specified scripts in all the three, there exists an order in which the script is executed

 - A pre-request script associated with a collection will run prior to every request in the collection.